In the Táin Bó Cuailnge, for example, she appears as:

 The class includes 110 minutes of Teaching Presentation, then a separate Guided Journey (30 minutes) to connect to the Mórrígan directly – using Lora’s native Irish Otherworld Journeying method.
 This Class, and the Guided Journey, are suitable for beginners, as well as those with more experience in other traditions.

-She is a modern Draoí – a practitioner and priest of indigenous Irish magic and spirituality, in the simplest terms.
-Lora has been consciously following a pagan path for over 25 years, and dedicated specifically to the Irish Goddess Mórrígan in 2004.
+Lora is a modern Draoí – a practitioner and priest of indigenous Irish magic and spirituality, in the simplest terms.
+She has been consciously following a pagan path for over 25 years, and dedicated specifically to the Irish Goddess Mórrígan in 2004.
 She managed one of Ireland's most important sacred sites - Cruachán/Rathcroghan - for a decade, and is a co-founder and legal celebrant with Pagan Life Rites Ireland.
 With her partner, Jon O'Sullivan, she is the co-founder of the Irish Pagan School.
+Lora is currently a candidate for a Masters Degree in Irish Regional History (2023), on the topic of Ogham.

 I genuinely enjoyed this class about The Shapes of the Morrigan because it was interesting to see her ability to shape shift being acknowledged.
 If think that aspect of her should be talked about more often.